markmoxon/elite-source-code-library/versions/apple/1-source-files/main-sources/README.md

   * [elite-source.asm](elite-source.asm) contains the main source for the game

-  * [elite-data.asm](elite-data.asm) contains source for the game data, including the game text and ship blueprints
+  * [elite-data.asm](elite-data.asm) contains source for the game data, including the game text

   * [elite-bcfs.asm](elite-bcfs.asm) contains the Big Code File source, which concatenates individually assembled binaries into the final game binary